'Mother of Flaxmere' Pam O'Keefe dies after battle with illness

 "Her death will leave an enormous hole to everyone, young and old," Hazlehurst said.

-Long-time friend and former colleague of Henare, Lawrence Yule said Pam was a "tower of strength" for Henare and would quietly work in the background.
+Long-time friend and former colleague of Henare, Lawrence Yule, said Pam was a "tower of strength" for Henare and would quietly work in the background.

-"She would be up all-night cooking for people and was a fundamental part in fostering all those children.
+"She would be up all night cooking for people and was a fundamental part in fostering all those children.

 "That couple was a very special couple and their love for each other and other people is immense.